 Abdominal CT provides better visualization of the abdominal viscera.
 It is also an investigation of choice in hemodynamically stable patients presenting with acute abdomen in an emergency setting.

 Causes of Abdominal Pain According to Regions

 Causes of upper abdominal pain

-Upper abdominal pain can be divided into the pain in right upper quadrant, epigastrium, and left upper quadrant.
+Upper abdominal pain can be divided into the pain in the right upper quadrant, epigastrium, and the left upper quadrant.